 We have been showing you the step-by-step development of the photo, but seeing the original shot compared to the fully edited one is something else.
 The differences are simply astounding.

 We can’t stress the importance of editing enough, especially as these tools become more available and user-friendly.
 This photo was produced from beginning to end using only a smartphone.
-The Google Pixel 3 XL has an outstanding camera, but there are plenty of phones with amazing cameras.
+The Google Pixel 3 XL has a great camera, but many phones have excellent cameras.
 It’s also worth mentioning you don’t need to spend too much on a camera phone to get good results.

 All that said, though, the Pixel 3 XL is now a much older smartphone.
 There are plenty of devices that can take amazing photos.
 Check out our lists of the best camera phones and the best budget camera phones to improve your results.

 Snapseed is a smartphone app for editing photos.
 It is free and comes with pretty advanced features, many of which used to be exclusive to full-blown desktop photo editors.

 Google acquired Snapseed in 2012 and continues owning it.
 The app was originally created by Nik Software, and first launched in 2011.

 Snapseed works on both iOS and Android devices.
 You’ll need at least Android 4.1 or newer.
 If you’re using iOS, you’ll need at least iOS 9.0.